wwilliamcook/Brazen/README.md

 Brazen is an N-dimensional physics engine designed for modularity and extensibility.
 It provides a foundation upon which to build a variety of physics-based applications, and comes with modules for virtual camera output, virtual sensor output, virtual actuator input, and rudimentary audio output.
 It offers protocols for multithreaded asynchronous physics updates for real-time applications as well as a call-for-update mode for high temporal-resolution applications.

 **NOTE: This project is still in its infancy and has no full releases yet.
-For a demonstration of its future capabilities, see the [old demos](docs/old-physics-engine).**
+For a demonstration of its future capabilities, see the [old demos](docs/old-physics-engine) from its past life.**

 ## Getting Started